On the Relation between Realizable and Nonrealizable Cases of the Sequence Prediction Problem: Discussion

 \section{Discussion}

 It has been long realized that the so-called probabilistic and agnostic (adversarial, non-stochastic, deterministic) settings of the problem of sequential prediction are strongly related.
 This has been most evident from looking at the solutions to these problems, which are usually based on the same ideas.
 Here we have proposed a formulation of the agnostic problem as a non-realizable case of the probabilistic problem.
 While being very close to the traditional one, this setting allows us to directly compare the two problems.
 As a somewhat surprising result, we can see that whether the two problems are different depends on the measure of performance chosen: in the case of prediction in total variation distance they coincide, while in the case of prediction in expected average KL divergence they are different.
 In the latter case, the distinction becomes particularly apparent on the example of stationary processes: while a solution to the realizable problem has long been known, here we have shown that there is no solution to the agnostic version of this problem.
-The new formalization also allowed us to introduce another problem that lies in between the realizable and the fully agnostic problems: given a class of process measures $\C$, find a predictor that is predicts asymptotically optimal every measure for which at least one of the measures in $\C$ is asymptotically optimal (Problem~2).
+This formalization also allowed us to introduce another problem that lies in between the realizable and the fully agnostic problems: given a class of process measures $\C$, find a predictor whose predictions are asymptotically correct for every measure for which at least one of the measures in $\C$ gives asymptotically correct predictions (Problem~2).
 This problem is less restrictive then the fully agnostic one (in particular, it is not concerned with the behaviour of a predictor on every deterministic sequence) but at the same time the solutions to this problem have performance guarantees far outside the model class considered.

+In essence, the formulation of Problem~2 suggests to assume that we have a set of models one of which is good enough to make predictions, with the goal of combining the predictive powers of these models.
+This is perhaps a good compromise between making modelling assumptions on the data (the data is generated by one of the models we have) and the fully agnostic, worst-case, setting.